 "Volunteering for MASF has brought Mindfulness to every aspect of my life- teaching me to pause, breathe, observe my feelings and accept them for what they are.
-I am calmer, healthier, and happier, because of my work with MASF"- Radhika Roa, Mindful Educator
+I am calmer, healthier, and happier, because of my work with MASF"- Radhika Roa, (Mindful Educator at Charles Drew)

 Interested in volunteering in a classroom?